 This type of reverse mortgage calculator is useful if you want to check if you qualify before talking with a lender.
 They often are found on lender websites, however, and may ask you to submit contact information as well, such as your name, address, e-mail address, or phone number.
 Submitting the form generally alerts the lender to have a reverse mortgage originator contact you to discuss the mortgage.

 Another type of reverse mortgage calculator allows you to estimate how much interest will accrue on your loan over time based on various loan amounts and interest rates.
 This can help you determine how much of your home's equity you want to convert into a reverse mortgage.
 The lump-sum advance or monthly payments you receive from the reverse mortgage, plus the interest accrued on those amounts over time will determine the loan amount needed to pay off the reverse mortgage when the time comes.

-The National Reverse Mortgage Lenders Association (NRMLA) provides a reverse mortgage calculator on their website that provides a great deal of information based on the data you input.
+The National Reverse Mortgage Lenders Association (NRMLA) sponsors a reverse mortgage calculator that provides a great deal of information based on the data you input.
 The personal data required by the form only includes your zip code, birth date, estimated value of your home and mortgage information.
 NRMLA is not a lender.
 It is a trade group representing the reverse mortgage industry.
 So, no lenders will contact you after submitting your data.